Irish Flute vs Silver Flute: A Comparative Study

 Choosing a Flute: Genres and Personal Preferences

-Choosing between an Irish and a silver flute is highly influenced by the intended music genre.
+Choosing between an Irish and a silver flute is highly affected by the intended music genre.
 Traditional Irish music, for instance, makes full use of the tonal warmth, unique vibrato, and specific ornamentation possible on an Irish flute.
 Conversely, the silver flute's bright sound, wide tonal range and classical vibrato style make it a preferred choice for orchestral and classical compositions.

 If you are looking to familiarize yourself more with the Irish flute, browse through this list of albums and books that feature the instrument.
 By clicking this link, you'll be directed to a comprehensive list on Amazon: https://amzn.to/3MViXlm